-5.2 Custom database
+6.2 Custom database

 Keycloak supports a wide range of different databases as backend.
-For detailed information, consult the Keycloak manual Configuring the database [7].
+For detailed information, see Supported databases19 in Configuring the database [7].

-Note: On the contrary to the official Keycloak container image, the custom image that the Keycloak App provides, does not contain the drivers that support an Oracle Database.
-Using an Oracle Database as a backend for Keycloak is currently not supported.
+Note: On the contrary to the official Keycloak container image, the custom image that the Keycloak App provides, doesn't contain the drivers that support an Oracle Database.
+Using an Oracle Database as a backend for Keycloak isn't supported.